• Skip to primary navigation

 Instructions

-• Using an electric mixer, cream the butter and sugar until smooth and fluffy, about 5 minutes.
-Add the milk and mix well.
+• Using an electric mixer fitted with a paddle attachment, cream the butter and sugar until smooth and fluffy, about 5 minutes.
+Add the milk and mix as well as you can for another 5 minutes.

-• Whisk together the masa harina, cornmeal, baking powder and salt.
-Add to the butter-sugar-milk mixture.
+• In a separate medium bowl, Whisk together the masa harina, cornmeal, baking powder and salt.
+Add to the mixing bowl holding the butter-sugar-milk mixture.

 • Puree half of the corn in the bowl of a food processor, fitted with a metal blade.
-Add to the rest of the ingredients, along with the other half of the corn kernels.
+Add to the rest of the ingredients, along with the remaining whole corn kernels.

-• Pour the mixture into the baking dish and cover with foil.
-Place in a 9" X 13" baking dish and add the hot water to the larger dish, about ⅓ up the sides of the smaller dish.
+• Pour the mixture into the baking dish.
+Place the dish in a 9" X 13" baking dish and add the hot water to the larger dish, about ⅓ up the sides of the smaller dish.
+Cover everything with foil.

 • Bake for 90 minutes.
 Remove the foil, and bake until the tomalito cake is firm, about 20 - 30 minutes.
 Cool for 10 minutes before serving.